Our History and Founder

 Honoring a Visionary: Dr. Eleanor Harner

-By Rose Audretsch, Strategic Learning Specialist
+By Rose Audretsch, Senior Student Support Specialist

 A visionary, a mentor, an encourager…these are the words that describe the legendary Eleanor Harner.
 Eleanor was a life-long educator, and the founding director of the internationally-recognized UA Strategic Alternative Learning Techniques (SALT) Center.
 The program, which began with a handful of students, currently serves roughly 600.
 From its humble beginnings in the basement of Old Main, to its current home in the three-story Patricia A. Bartlett Building, the SALT Center has emerged as a leader in comprehensive academic support for students who learn differently.
 This organization owes all of its success to the incredible effort and vision of Eleanor Harner.